-As an assistant instructional professor, I teach intermediate and advanced courses in German.
-The topics of these courses reflect my research interests including oral tradition and mythology, as well as the politics of German society from the 1930s to the present.
-My courses and extracurricular engagement prepare my students to live and work abroad.
-Most recently I developed a new advanced course which addresses the 2021 election in Germany and prepares students for writing resumes and cover letters according to German examples.
+As an associate instructional professor, I teach all levels of courses in the German language program.
+The topics of these courses reflect my research interests including the politics of German and Austrian society from the 1930s to the present more generally and the Cold War in particular.
+My courses and extracurricular engagement opportunities prepare my students to live, study, and work abroad.

 Intellectual Profile

-I received the 2021 Don York Faculty Initiative Award from the Neighborhood Schools Program in the Office of Civic Engagement at the University of Chicago.
-This honor recognized my work as director of our university’s chapter of SPARK for German connecting undergraduate and graduate students with local public-school students in an after-school tutoring program.
+I am particularly proud of having received the 2021 Don York Faculty Initiative Award from the Neighborhood Schools Program in the Office of Civic Engagement at the University of Chicago.
+This honor recognized my work as director of our university’s chapter of SPARK for German, connecting undergraduate and graduate students with local public-school students in an after-school program.
+I am currently drafting grant proposals to expand the work of the SPARK program at UChicago and beyond.

 Work with Students

 Under my supervision, University of Chicago students who participate in SPARK for German develop and then execute interactive lessons for students in local public schools.
-I also happily advise bachelor theses related to the late twentieth century to present and support my students in applications for study and work abroad.
+Every year I also supervise an undergraduate student teaching assistant in the German language program.
+I also happily advise bachelor theses related to the twentieth century to present and support my students in applications for study and work abroad.

 Selected Publications

-• “What Is and to What End Does One Study GDR Literature?” by Wolfgang Emmerich, translated and with an introduction by Nicole Burgoyne and Andrew Hamilton.
+“What Is and to What End Does One Study GDR Literature?” by Wolfgang Emmerich, translated and with an introduction by Nicole Burgoyne and Andrew Hamilton.
 PMLA May 2018.
-Available [online] here.
+Available [online] with institutional login here.

 Teaching